 Is Bluetooth Marketing Effective?

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.Bluetooth marketing is part of a larger sphere of marketing known as location-based marketing or proximity marketing.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »Bluetooth marketing is part of a larger sphere of marketing known as location-based marketing or proximity marketing.
 The idea behind proximity marketing is that the proximity of a prospect or customer allows a business to deliver a marketing message with location relevance.

 Bluetooth is only one of the many technologies that can enable proximity-based marketing messages.
 Other technologies include